 Here are some things to keep in mind when creating your hero image:

-- Keep it simple to avoid overwhelming the user or making the page feel cluttered.
+- Keep it simple to avoid making the page feel cluttered and creating an overwhelming user experience.

 - Use high-quality images or graphics.
 If you don’t have someone on your team to handle design, consider outsourcing the work.

-- Choose images that compliment the design of the page and align with your branding.
+- Choose images and fonts that complement the design of the page and align with your branding.

 2. Write a compelling headline